-The goal planner has a section for goals in seven areas of your life (family, health, financial, social, education, career and character).
-It is important to set goals that will reflect all your prioritizes in life.
+The goal planner has a section for goals in seven areas of your life (family, health, financial, social, education, career, and character).
+It is important to set goals that will reflect all your priorities in life.
 If you only focus on one set of goals – such as work then you will find your life is going to be unbalanced.
 Your relationships or health might suffer.
 However, when you take all areas of your life into account, then you will achieve all your goals and live your best life.
 If you suspect your life is not in balance then check our Balance life wheel or do our free wheel of life assessment.

 Make sure your goals are SMART.
-Each goal must be specific, measurable, achievable, realistic and time-bound.
+Each goal must be specific, measurable, achievable, realistic, and time-bound.
 The goal planner will help you make your goals SMART.
 However, if you want to get a better understanding of SMART goals then see our SMART Goals Template.